-Volunteer recruitment efforts in 2015 were led by staff from Friends of the Mississippi River in partnership with Rice Creek Watershed District Staff.
-Recruitment of volunteers was conducted through previous years volunteers friends and family.
-No attempts were made to recruit new volunteers in to the program in 2015.
+Volunteer recruitment efforts in 2016 were led by staff from Friends of the Mississippi River in partnership with Rice Creek Watershed District.
+Recruitment of volunteers was conducted through previous years volunteers friends and family as well as through news releases, city and county publications, presentations, and through communication with interested volunteers in existing local programs.

-A total of 29 SHEP volunteers were recruited for this program.
+A total of 28 SHEP volunteers were recruited for this program.
 Volunteers were divided into three teams.
-Each team was lead by a Team Leader.
+Each team was lead by Team Leaders.
 Team Leaders are an integral part of SHEP and were selected by project staff.
 Team Leaders received a small stipend and were responsible for managing monitoring activities and communication within their team.